paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-004-office-of-the-secretary-of-defense.md

 #### Effective Date
 Pub.
 L. 114–328, div.
 A, title IX, § 901(b), Dec.
 23, 2016, 130 Stat.
 2339, provided that this section is effective on Feb.
 1, 2018.

+#### Guidance Required
+Pub.
+L. 118–159, div.
+A, title IX, § 903(a)(2), Dec.
+23, 2024, 138 Stat.
+2026, provided that: “Not later than July 1, 2025, the Secretary of Defense shall update relevant policies and guidance related to the duties of the Under Secretary of Defense for Acquisition and Sustainment prescribed in [section 133b(b)(10) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section133b/b/10&num=0&edition=prelim), United States Code, as added by paragraph (1).”

 #### Department of Defense Support for Requirements of White House Military Office
 Pub.
 L. 117–263, div.
 A, title XVI, § 1672(b), (c), Dec.
 23, 2022, 136 Stat.
 2959, provided that: “(b) Portfolio Manager.—The Secretary of Defense, acting through the Under Secretary of Defense for Acquisition and Sustainment, shall designate a senior official to coordinate and advocate for the portfolio of national level programs of the Department of Defense that are either or both—“(1) in direct support of requirements from the White House Military Office; or “(2) operationally relevant to the mission areas of the White House Military Office. “(c) Accessibility of Information.—The programmatic and budgetary information required to assess the efficacy of the national level programs covered by subsection (b) shall be provided to the senior official designated under such subsection by the following officials:“(1) The Secretary of each military department. “(2) The Under Secretary of Defense for Policy. “(3) The Under Secretary of Defense for Research and Engineering. “(4) The Chairman of the Joint Chiefs of Staff. “(5) The Director of Cost Assessment and Program Evaluation.”